 Generally speaking, the Greyhound Shepherd is a healthy dog.
 That does not mean that there aren’t things to look out for, of course.
 These dogs generally have a life expectancy of 10-13 years.
 While this breed has a healthy reputation, regular trips to the vet are good for keeping these Pro Fetch-playing pups in tip-top shape.
 There are common health concerns with this breed, and catching any early through consistent checkups can ensure the best life possible for this cuddler-in-chief.

 Health conditions to watch for are: hip dysplasia, elbow dysplasia, degenerative myelopathy, bloating, osteosarcoma, gastric torsion, esophageal achalasia, heart conditions, and allergies.
 To make sure your Shephound does not have any of these issues, get regular checkups on their hips, legs, and heart.

 Female German Shepherd Greyhounds will likely be shorter and weigh less than their male counterparts.
 Individual variances in personality, energy levels, and temperament are not determined by sex.

-The Greyhound German Shepherd Mix is so cute and so smart, and we just absolutely love it.
-Now that we’ve learned quite a bit about the Greyhound Shepherd as a crossbreed.
+The Greyhound German Shepherd mix is so cute and so smart, and we just absolutely love them.
+Now we’ve learned quite a bit about the Greyhound Shepherd as a crossbreed.
 On the surface, it’s an interesting mixture.
 Both the Greyhound and the Shepherd are regal dogs, but for different reasons.
-The Greyhound German Shepherd Mix is a tale of two times, one new and one old.
+The Greyhound German Shepherd mix is a tale of two times, one new and one old.